Journey Essentials

 Where is Mt.
 Ebal?

-It rises in the northern third of Samaria / Judea, adjacent to its slightly smaller sister–Mt.
+It rises in the northern third of Samaria / Judea.
+Adjacent stands its smaller sister–Mt.
 Gerazim, flanking on the south.
 Between them lies a gap within which one sees modern Nablus on a western neck.
-The location of ancient Shechem lies a little eastward.
+The location of ancient Shechem lies a little to the east.

 Nabus,-Ancient-Shechem